3 Great Alternatives to Final Draft that Are Either Free or Cheap

 The bottom line: Final Draft is still the big gorilla.
 It’s still the industry standard.
 But with more and more modern, elegant, streamlined, super-responsive, and future-proof desktop and mobile screenwriting apps hitting the market, and especially with their increasing compatibility with Final Draft files, you owe it to yourself as a smart screenwriter to take a second look.

 Final Draft will always be there in case you’re not happy.
+Read their response to my blog post here.
 But with so many new awesome screenwriting program choices, how can anyone not be happy?

 Why is the FadeIn demo annoying?
 I downloaded it but I have not had a chance to play with it much.